An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Trinity does not believe that a “zero-tolerance” policy works with children.
 Reports of peer aggression are taken seriously and addressed expeditiously.
 In a peer aggression situation, the well-being of all children involved is paramount.
 Young children need the opportunity to learn from mistakes.
 Individual consequences need to be applied depending on the personal circumstances of each child.

-Teachers and division heads deal directly with students who engage in negative social behavior.
+Teachers and Division Heads deal directly with students who engage in negative social behavior.
 Depending on circumstances, consequences may include forms of apology, referrals for professional support, suspension, and, in extreme cases, expulsion from the School.

 • + BIRTHDAY INVITATION POLICY